Externship & Fellowship

 -Review anatomy, joint injection techniques, and common athletic injuries and proper management.

-Intern FAQ’s
+Fellow FAQ’s

-“How long is the internship?”
+“How long is the fellowship?”

 -One year.